MSPCA-Angell Headquarters

 Learn more about raccoons.

 Birds: A common tactic is to play audio recordings of predators or birds in distress.
 You might also try netting made of high-tensile woven wire when the fruits of your labor are ripening.
-If you’re looking for an easier but higher maintenance solution, you can use simple cheesecloth over your bushes.
+If you’re looking for an easier but higher maintenance solution, try draping cheesecloth over your bushes.

 Rabbits: Many varieties of fencing effectively exclude rabbits, including those made of chicken wire.
 Tree protectors can also help.
 Repellents with the active ingredients thiram or capsaicin (hot cayenne pepper extract) can be applied to plants that are not intended for human consumption.